Can you embed paper in resin?

 Looking at each of these samples, they have darkened more than the treated versions.
 The sticker paper and photo paper, in particular, have several tiny bubbles that seeped out of the edges.

 Option One: Resin Spray Sealer

 I treated each sample of paper with a few light coats of Envirotex Resin Spray Clear Sealer.
 I did a few coats on the front.
 Then when the paper pieces were dry I flipped them to repeat on the back.

 I really liked how this worked on the photo paper.
 The color on the photo stayed true and didn’t bleed.

 On both the sticker paper and the cardstock, the resin still seemed to seep in and darken the paper a bit.
-If using a spray sealer on these types of paper, do many coats, not just a few, to be sure that the paper is completely sealed before casting in resin.
+If using a spray sealer on these types of paper, do several light coats, not just a few heavy coats, to be sure that the paper is completely sealed before casting in resin or epoxy.